rome/tools/website/src/_includes/docs/philosophy.md

 This list includes general ethos the project should abide by.
 This list is not comprehensive.
 Some of these are obvious but are stated for completeness.

+### Project Management

+- **Set clear expectations.** Make project intent and decisions known well in advance.
+Nothing should be a surprise.
+- **Clear messaging of decisions.** The team might evaluate options and make decisions using private channels.
+While the team will try to keep discussions using public channels like GitHub Discussions or Discord, frequent private check-in are the norm, due to the nature of the private company.
+When decisions occur via private channels, the team has to commit to communicate these decisions using the public channels.

 ### Technical

 - **Errors should suggest fixes and hints where possible.** These should be inferred and filtered from usage to reduce surfacing irrelevant and unhelpful messages.
 - **Unique and specific error messages.** No generic error messages.
 This not only helps users understand what went wrong, but should provide maintainers with a unique call site and the necessary information to debug.
-- **Minimize API.** Question the existence of all options and flags.
+- **Optimise API.** Question the existence of all options and flags.
 Are they necessary?
 Can they be combined?
 How can we reduce code branching?
 - **Reduce jargon.** Don't assume that users will understand specific terminology.
 Strive to provide clear meaning for experts and beginners.
 For example, use "character" where you would traditionally use "token" when producing parser errors.
 - **Utilize verbosity when naming commands and flags.** No unnecessary and confusing abbreviations.
 - **Use inclusive terminology.** Use gender-neutral pronouns.
 No ableist slurs.
 No usage of terms that could be considered insensitive.